-IDENTIFYING INFORMATION

-Name: Lumbar Spine Scans (PCN report only)

-Short/Other Names: Lower back scan

-В ACKGROUND, INTERPRETATION AND BENCHMARKS

-Description: The number of times that eligible patients in the physician panel received lumbar spine scans.
+IDENTIFYING INFORMATION Name: Lumbar Spine Scans Short/Other Names: Lower back scan B ACKGROUND, INTERPRETATION AND BENCHMARKS Description: The number of times that eligible patients in the physician panel received lumbar spine scans.
 These scans are grouped using the common procedure and examination list (CPEL) modality code.
 Rationale: Lower back pain is one of the most common reasons for all family physician visits.
 Research has found evidence of substantial overuse of lumbar spine MRI scans.
 Reporting this measure offers physicians an opportunity to self-reflect on their practice habits.
 Interpretation: Having a disproportionate number of patients imaged compared to their peers may encourage a physician to reflect on or revisit their approach to lower-back imaging.
 Target/Benchmark: No benchmarks have been identified.

-INDICATOR CALCULATION

-Calculation: Description Lumbar spine scans =

-Number of eligible patients in physician panel with lumbar spine scans [Grouped by CPEL Modality Code]

-Type of Measure Number

-Adjustment Applied None

-Population: Description Any patient in the physician patient with a lumbar spine scan.
+INDICATOR CALCULATION Calculation: Description Lumbar spine scans = Number of eligible patients in physician panel with lumbar spine scans [Grouped by CPEL Modality Code] Type of Measure Number Adjustment Applied None Population: Description Any patient in the physician patient with a lumbar spine scan.
 Lumbar spine scans are identified by Common Procedure and Examination List (CPEL) catalogue codes as indicated below.
-The number of scans are grouped according to the following CPEL modality codes:

-CT [Computed Tomography]

-MR [Magnetic Resonance Imaging]

-Inclusion Criteria

-Patients 18 years and older.

-CPEL catalogue codes:

-o 300500 (CT Lumbar Spine, Nonenhanced).

-Health Quality Council of Alberta
+The number of scans are grouped according to the following CPEL modality codes: as indicated below.
+The number of scans are grouped according to the following as indicated below.
+The number of scans are grouped according to the following CPEL modality codes: CT [Computed Tomography] MR [Magnetic Resonance Imaging] as indicated below.
+The number of scans are grouped according to the following CPEL modality codes: CT [Computed Tomography] MR [Magnetic Resonance Imaging] Inclusion Criteria as indicated below.
+The number of scans are grouped according to the following CPEL modality codes: CT [Computed Tomography] MR [Magnetic Resonance Imaging] Inclusion Criteria Patients 18 years and older. as indicated below.
+The number of scans are grouped according to the following CPEL modality codes: CT [Computed Tomography] MR [Magnetic Resonance Imaging] Inclusion Criteria

-o 510160 (MR L-spine WITHOUT Contrast).
+510160 (MR L-spine WITHOUT Contrast).
 Exclusions Patients younger than 18 years.

-Limitations & Technical Notes Lumbar spine scan counts may be under reported as only scans completed in Alberta Health Services facilities are available (Private clinics not included).
+Limitations &amp; Technical Notes Lumbar spine scan counts may be under reported as only scans completed in Alberta Health Services facilities are available (Private clinics not included).
+Data Details Data Sources: Alberta Health physician claims.

-Data Details

-Data Sources: Alberta Health physician claims.

 Alberta Health Care Insurance Plan (AHCIP) Registry.
 Alberta Health Services diagnostic imaging data.

-Available Data Years: Type of Year Fiscal year [April 1 to March 31]

-First Available Year 2015/16

-Last Available Year 2020/21

-Geographic Coverage: The province of Alberta excluding the military and prisoners.
+Available Data Years: Type of Year Fiscal year [April 1 to March 31] First Available Year 2015/16 Last Available Year 2021/22 Geographic Coverage: The province of Alberta excluding the military and prisoners.
 Reporting Level: Patient level.
 Physician level.

-Quality Statement Quality Statement

-Limitations: All calculations include only patients who are currently listed as 'Active' in the Alberta Health Care Insurance Plan (AHCIP) Registry database.
+Quality Statement Limitations: All calculations include only patients who are currently listed as 'Active' in the Alberta Health Care Insurance Plan (AHCIP) Registry database.
 This may lead to underestimation of the calculated measure above.

-About 18% of Albertans do not visit a General Practitioner in a year.
+About 10% of Albertane do not civit a Consul Prostition on in a mean About 18% of Albertans do not visit a General Practitioner in a year.
 The physician claims dataset consists of Fee-for-service and shadow billing.
 The data submitted based on shadow billing may not be entirely accurate.
 As a result, this might affect the accuracy of the results of this measure.
 Comments: This measure is only included in the PCN panel report.

-More Information

-References Autologia Autologia

-Overuse of Magnetic Resonance Imaging - Article.

-• Choosing Wisely Canada (CWC) recommendations:
+More Information References Overuse of Magnetic Resonance Imaging - Article .
+Additional Notes None Alignments Choosing Wisely Canada (CWC) recommendations:

-- O Do not do imaging for lower back pain unless red flags are present. - Do not order lumbosacral (lower back) spinal imaging in patients with non-traumatic low back pain who have no red flags/pathologic indicators. - Alberta Physician Learning Program (PLP): - o Knowledge transfer - Alberta Health Services: - o DIMR and the Diagnostic Imaging Shared Data Model project.
+- Do not do imaging for lower back pain unless red flags are present. - Do not order lumbosacral (lower back) spinal imaging in patients with non-traumatic low back pain who have no red flags/pathologic indicators. - Alberta Physician Learning Program (PLP): - Knowledge transfer - Alberta Health Services: - DIMR and the Diagnostic Imaging Shared Data Model project.